dmerck7/Basic-Search-App/README.md

 ## A Complete Solution Without Dependencies

-This solution uses its own internal indexing engine with a produce-consume approach for performance.
+This solution implements its own internal indexing engine with a produce-consume approach for performance.
 The architecture is built on the idea of owning the complete solution and growing it into a viable service.
-It is built with going to core (Cross Platform Capability) in mind and being able to spin up container instances without dependency restrictions.
-The software is designed for and would benefit greatly in having its own database for persistent storage.
+The software, built to ultimately migrate to core (cross platform capability), is highly portable, lending itself to light weight container implementations.
+This implementation is designed for, and would benefit greatly from, having its own persistent database storage.

 <b>Here are some notable dependency driven alternative approaches</b>